Darkempire78/Darkempire78/README.md

 Hi, I'm Clément, I'm 17 and I live in France.
 <br>
-I'm passionate about computing and marketing.
+I'm passionated about computing and marketing.
 I'm also fascinated by machine learning and AI.
 <br>

 <!-- Stats -->